langgptai/LangGPT/README.md

 - Language: English
 - Description: Clear role description and core capabilities

+## Goal
+- Outcome: What concrete result/outcome should be delivered for the user/session
+- Done Criteria: Clear acceptance criteria (how we know it’s finished and good)
+- Non-Goals: What is explicitly out of scope to avoid scope creep

 ### Skill-1
 1. Specific skill description
 2. Expected behavior and output